hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-sys-config json

-The function for obtaining the list of system parameters.
+This function for obtaining the list of system parameters.

 *******************************************************************